barsoom/devbook/service_layer/README.md

 GivePuppy.to_child(child)
 ```

+We call the controller `client` since it doesn't *have* to be a controller.
+Pass it as the last argument, or as the named argument `client:`.

 The callback convention is `noun_was_verbed` as above.
 Makes it more obvious that it's a callback.

 This example use case is pretty short.
 We'd very likely want to extract a use case for anything longer; at this length or shorter, it may be overkill.
 We're still finding that limit.